Minimum wage increasing on Jan. 1, 2020

 No. State law requires that the citywide minimum wage be paid to all adult workers and emancipated minors and does not allow for exceptions.
 We must apply the wage to all classes of workers and employers equally.

-The proposed ordinance authorizes the Auditor’s Office or a third party (including an attorney) to assist with filing a complaint.
+The ordinance authorizes the Auditor’s Office or a third party (including an attorney) to assist with filing a complaint.
 Forms will be available in English and Spanish.
 The Auditor’s Office will also accept referrals from the State regarding suspected violations.

-The proposed ordinance requires payroll records to be maintained for 3 years.
+The ordinance requires payroll records to be maintained for 3 years.
 The Auditor’s Office’s is authorized to look back 3 years as part of an investigation after a credible complaint, private lawsuit or state referral.

 A complaint must be filed within one year of a violation.

-The proposed ordinance allows for a one-time right to remedy a first violation without penalty in the case of a good faith error.
+The ordinance allows for a one-time right to remedy a first violation without penalty in the case of a good faith error.

 Like other city fines, the penalties assessed for violations will be paid into the City’s General Fund.